sgupt1802/Myreact_tutorial/Readme.md

 - **Day 5:**  Practiced React by making the Password Generator project and also gained little idea about useEffect, useCallback, useRef(for copying the passsword) hooks of react. useCallback is used to cache a function based on the dependency array.

+- **Day 6:** Learnt about how we can make our own custom hooks and started with the currencyConverter project.
+Made the InputBox component

+- **Day 7:** Made the final App.jsx for the currencyConverter project.
+Learnt about the useId hook of react and about the parameter passing in components function. currencyConverter project finished.

 ## How to Run the Code

 1. Clone the repository: `git clone https://github.com/sgupt1802/Myreact_tutorial.git`